Divide-By-0/blog/content/posts/movies.md

 - **Rashômon**: 7/10.
 One of Kurosawa's finest films.
 Deals with truth and interpretation in a pretty interesting way, although the ending is a bit abstract.

 - **Cleo from 5 to 7**: 2/10.
-I don't like French new wave style that much.
+I don't like French new wave style that much -- very few interesting things happened in this movie.

 - **The Conversation**: 3/10.
+Ugly, brutalist aesthetic.
+Very boring and simple storyline.

 - **Pulp Fiction**: 6/10.
 I didn't like it that much, but the style of interconnected plot lines seemed pretty novel for the time.
+There's also a ridiculous number of memes that refer to this movie.

 - **Citizen Kane**: 6/10.
 Funny how much this says about the powerful today.